trentonsnyder/nextjs-prisma-repro/README.md

 `next dev` always works, you can see `.next/server/pages/schema.prisma1` shows up.

 but the folder structure after `yarn builld`, which invokes `next build`, is incorrect.
-Locally inspecting the `.next/` folder I can see that `schema1` isn't copied to all the places that next is expecting it.
+Locally inspecting the `.next/` folder I can see that `schema.prisma1` isn't copied to all the places that next is expecting it.
+In the case of this repo it'll be added to `.next/server/pages` and the path to the file will be referenced in `.next/pages/api/rangers.js.nft.json` but when the api route is invoked to will actually look for the schema file in `.next/pages/api/schema.prisma1`

 ```
 ENOENT: no such file or directory, open '/Users/trenton/Desktop/nextjs-prisma-repro/apps/web/.next/server/pages/api/schema.prisma1'